 What other processes has Writer improved for you?

 The quality of content that’s being produced is a lot better because we’re removing some of these barriers or like tedious tasks.
-Writer has allowed our writers to work within the confines of our brand language rules and they can exercise their creativity and expertise a lot easier.
+Writer has allowed our writers to work within the confines of our company language rules and they can exercise their creativity and expertise a lot easier.

 I rely on Writer heavily when doing peer reviews in Google Docs.
 So having the Writer Chrome extension for Google Docs is just really helpful.
 It’s made the whole peer review process much easier.

-I’d also say that with CoWrite and rewrite, writers on the marketing side of the company can produce at a faster rate and be able to apply their creativity to content that AI is drafting first.
+I’d also say that with templates and rewrite, writers on the marketing side of the company can produce at a faster rate and be able to apply their creativity to content that AI is drafting first.
 I think on both sides of the org, whether it be product or marketing, we’re able to produce reviews a lot quicker.

 Back in the day before Writer, people would spend time nitpicking punctuation or a single word in a disclaimer.
 Now that we have a single source of truth in Writer, those things are just checking things off the Writer list of mistakes.
 I know there’s not going to be a minor mistake that’s going to be completely different from what we’re supposed to have.